seL4/docs/Hardware/Beaglebone.rst

 These instructions were written by Tim Newsham.
 The Beaglebone is a   community-supported port.

 === Requirements ===
-We suggest using the ''arm-linux-gnueabi-''   cross-compilers.
+We suggest using the "arm-linux-gnueabi-"   cross-compilers.
 Use  [[https://sel4.systems/Info/GettingStarted/#toolchains|the instructions on   getting a toolchain]].

 === Building ===
 ==== seL4test ====
-Use one of the following configuration files: '' bbone_debug_xml_defconfig'' or ''bbone_release_xml_defconfig''.
+Use one of the following configuration files: "bbone_debug_xml_defconfig" or "bbone_release_xml_defconfig".

-{{{
+{{{#!highlight bash numbers=off
   mkdir sel4test
   cd sel4test
   repo init -u https://github.com/seL4/sel4test-manifest.git